 How to Tell When Your Child is Ready for Potty Training

 You’ve conquered teething, tantrums and monsters in the closet.
-Make sure potty training is another success story by watching for the signs of readiness and starting when your child is ready.
+Make sure potty training is another success story by watching for the signs of readiness and taking the Signs of Readiness Quiz on Pull-Ups.com.

 Your Unique Child

 Is my child ready?
 How long will potty training take?
 Is there a certain age when kids are ready?
 The answers to the questions can be as unique as the families who ask them.
 The truth is that no two kids train alike.
 The secret to success in potty training is to tune into your unique child’s learning style.